 No. This is a common misconception.
 If your company is not currently subject to GDPR, simply using Hopin Events does not make you subject to GDPR.
 The European Data Protection Board (“EDPB”) released guidelines to clarify this to overcome the obviously undesirable effect of discouraging non-EU companies from doing business with EU companies, “[a] ‘non-EU’ controller […] will not become subject to the GDPR simply because it chooses to use a processor in the Union.”

 Your company may be subject to GDPR for other reasons (you target EU users, you have an established presence in the EU) so please consult your legal counsel.

-For data that is in Hopin’s possession or control, and not yours, send an email to us at [email protected] with “DATA REQUEST” in the subject line.
+For data that is in our possession or control, and not yours, send an email to us at [email protected] with “Customer Data Subject Request” in the subject line.
 Please include your company name, the data subject’s email address, and specific instructions on how to handle the request with respect to data over which we are a processor.

 In order to investigate your trademark complaint, please provide all of the information listed below and press submit